uniot-io/uniot-docs/platform/sandbox/visual-editor/special.md

 # Special

-Special blocks provide essential control over program execution and event handling in your IoT system.
-These blocks enable you to:
+Special blocks provide essential control over program execution and event handling.
+These blocks let you create the main program loop, handle MQTT events, and build event-driven device behaviors.

-- Control program timing and execution
-- Handle MQTT events
-- Manage program state
-- Create event-driven behaviors

 ## task

 <div align="left"><figure><img src="../../../.gitbook/assets/special_main.png" alt=""><figcaption></figcaption></figure></div>

-Creates a recurring task that executes at specified intervals.
-This is the primary execution loop required in every script - only one task block is allowed per script as it serves as the main program loop.
+The main execution loop for your script.
+This block repeatedly executes the code inside it at a specified interval.
+Every script requires exactly one task block - it serves as your program's entry point and controls when your device logic runs.

 **Parameters:**

-- **Iterations** (Number): How many times to run (0 for infinite)
+- **Iterations** (Number): How many times to run.
+Set to `0` for infinite execution (most common)
 - **Interval** (Number): Time between executions in milliseconds

 **Example:**